Skip to content

 • humans owning judgment, approvals, and stage integrity

-• clean certified lanes for data and evidence
+• clear governance lanes for data and evidence

-• process pages that explain how work should behave before AI is inserted
+• process pages that explain how the workflow should behave before AI is inserted

 • leadership using diagnostics to decide where AI belongs first

-When to run diagnostics versus when to hire help
+When to run diagnostics vs when to hire help

 Run diagnostics first when: